 Lack of Post-Natal Treatment

 Some infants develop cerebral palsy soon after birth.
 If a child suffers from untreated infections, such as meningitis, it could injure their brain and cause cerebral palsy.
-Additionally, failure to diagnose or treat a severe case of jaundice could constitute medical malpractice.
+Failure to diagnose or treat a severe case of jaundice could also constitute medical malpractice.

 The above is far from a complete list of errors and careless mistakes your doctor or hospital staff could make.
 If your child has cerebral palsy, it is crucial to speak with a knowledgeable Baltimore medical malpractice attorney to help determine if someone should be held liable for your pain and the harm your child suffered.